About Our Camps

 Registration

 Links to register for our camps can be found on our Day Camp pages or you can head to our Online Registration System to search for camps and classes.
-If you are having any problems with registration and creating your online account, you can contact our Student & Instructor Services Non-Credit Office.
-During registration you will be asked to sign a waiver, which includes our withdrawal/refund policy, media release form, and current COVID-19 waiver.
+If you are having any issues, you can contact our Student & Instructor Services Non-Credit Office.
+During registration you will be asked to sign waivers, which includes our withdrawal/refund policy, media release form, and current COVID-19 waiver.
 The most up-to-date policies can be found on our Student & Instructor Services Non-Credit Office Policy page.
 If a camp is already full, you can request to be added to a waiting list in our Online Registration System or by contacting our Student & Instructor Services Non-Credit Office.
 Don't hesitate to join our waiting lists because if there is enough interest and we can find staff and space/timeslots, we will add instructors or sessions to expand registration.

 IN-PERSON CAMPS

-When you register your child in ActiveNet for an in-person camp you will be asked to accept our course waiver, media permissions waiver, and our COVID Camp Waiver.
+Learn more about the University's current COVID-19 protocols on the Term Updates page.
+As of June 1, 2022, masks are welcome but not required in any spaces on campus.
+When you register your child in ActiveNet for an in-person camp you will be asked to accept our CPA COVID Camp Waiver.

 Sign-In/Out Procedures